dennislim92/dennislim92.github.io/_pages/cv.md

 Publications
 ======
-1. A Conditional Linear Combination Test with Many Weak Instruments, with Zhang Yichong and Wang Wenjie, Journal of Econometrics, forthcoming
+1. A Conditional Linear Combination Test with Many Weak Instruments, with Zhang Yichong and Wang Wenjie, *Journal of Econometrics*, forthcoming

 Conference and Seminars
 ======